nkon/rc-rs/README.md

 ## Download

-Static linked executables for some platforms are aviailable in [download/](download/) directory.
+Static linked executables for some platforms are available in [download/](download/) directory.

 ## Future

-* Hilight parlens
+* Highlight parentheses
 * Online help
 * Graph
 * L10N using gettext-rs